 Aust.
-Federation of Air Pilots (AFAP) and the Aust.
-Air Pilots Mutual Benefit Fund (MBF) Scholarship
+Federation of Air Pilots (AFAP) and Aust.
+Air Pilots Mutual Benefit Fund (AAPMBF) Scholarship

 Single or double aviation undergraduate degrees.

 To be eligible, applicants must:

 - be an Australian citizen, an Australian permanent resident or holder of a permanent humanitarian visa

 - be enrolled full-time in Bachelor of Aviation, Bachelor of Aviation/Bachelor of Business or Bachelor of Aviation/Bachelor of Commerce courses with concurrent active enrolment in the Graduate Certificate of Aviation (Piloting) course at Swinburne University of Technology.

 - be in the second or third year of their degree in Semester 1 in the year the scholarship is awarded.